 - 5.1 All areas, equipment and appliances to which the animals have access must present minimal risks of injury, illness and escape.
-They must be constructed in materials that are robust, safe and durable, in a good state of repair and well maintained. - 5.2 Animals must be kept at all times in an environment suitable to their species and condition (including health status and age) with respect to - a) Their behavioural needs, - b) Its situation, space, air quality, cleanliness and temperature, - c) The water quality (where relevant) - d) Noise levels - e) Light levels - f) Ventilation - 5.3 Staff must ensure that the animals are kept clean and comfortable. - 5.4 Where appropriate for the species, a toileting area and opportunities for toileting must be provided. - 5.5 Procedures must be in place to ensure accommodation and any equipment within it is cleaned as often as necessary and good hygiene standards are maintained.
+They must be constructed in materials that are robust, safe and durable, in a good state of repair and well maintained. - Cats must be provided with a design and layout that provides them with choice.
+This can be achieved by, for example, inclusion of raised platforms. - 5.2 Animals must be kept at all times in an environment suitable to their species and condition (including health status and age) with respect to - a) Their behavioural needs, - b) Its situation, space, air quality, cleanliness and temperature, - c) The water quality (where relevant) - d) Noise levels - e) Light levels - f) Ventilation - Ventilation must be a managed, fixed or portable, air system to ensure appropriate temperatures are maintained in all weather.
+This can be an air conditioning unit or use of removable fans. - Temperatures in the sleeping environment must be above 18^oC - 5.3 Staff must ensure that the animals are kept clean and comfortable. - 5.4 Where appropriate for the species, a toileting area and opportunities for toileting must be provided. - 5.5 Procedures must be in place to ensure accommodation and any equipment within it is cleaned as often as necessary and good hygiene standards are maintained.
 The accommodation must be capable of being thoroughly cleaned and disinfected. - 5.6 The animals must be transported and handled in a manner (including for example in relation to housing, temperature, ventilation and frequency) that protects them from pain, suffering, injury and disease. - 5.7 All the animals must be easily accessible to staff and for inspection.
-There must be sufficient light for the staff to work effectively and observe the animals. - 5.8 All resources must be provided in a way (for example as regards, frequency, location and access points) that minimises competitive behaviour or the dominance of individual animals. - 5.9 The animals must not be left unattended in any situation or for any period likely to cause them distress - There must be a designated other person or member of staff who can cover any emergency of absence of leave so that the dogs are never left alone.
+There must be sufficient light for the staff to work effectively and observe the animals. - 5.8 All resources must be provided in a way (for example as regards, frequency, location and access points) that minimises competitive behaviour or the dominance of individual animals. - 5.9 The animals must not be left unattended in any situation or for any period likely to cause them distress - All individual cats must be inspected at least once at an appropriate interval during the out of hours period (eg. 1800-0800)